Vikms95/js-top-todo-list/notes.md

 - *MODULES* idea:

     :Aplication-logic
-        -createStaticElements(will send created elements to       loadMainPageElementsView)
+        -createProjectObject (create new project object and store it into an array) -createStaticElements(will send created elements to       loadMainPageElementsView)
-        -createProjectObject (create new project object and store it into an array) -createTodoObject (create new todo object and store it into an array) -loadGeneralProjects (will get all projects from an array and send them to loadGeneralProjectsView ) -filterTodayTodos (will filter the list of all todos by current date to due and send to loadTodayTodosView ) -filterUpcomingTodos (will filter the list of all todos if date is among the following 15 days) -deleteTodo (input event attached to a button located at the todos div) -objectStorage (2 arrays with references to the objects contained)
+        -createTodoObject (create new todo object and store it into an array) -deleteTodo (input event attached to a button located at the todos div) -filterTodayTodos (will filter the list of all todos by current date to due and send to loadTodayTodosView) -filterUpcomingTodos (will filter the list of all todos if date is among the following 15 days) -objectStorage (2 arrays with references to the objects contained)

     :DOM-creation
-        -loadStaticElementsView
-        -createProjectDiv (imports createProjectObject)
-        -createTodoDiv (imports createTodoObject)
-        -createSideBarDiv (imports createSideBarObject.js)
-        -loadDefaultProjectView (loads a div for the project object and it's todos objects with default property set to true) -loadGeneralProjectsView (loads all projects objects with it's todos objects) -loadTodayTodosView (loads all todos with due date for the current day) -loadUpcomningTodosView (loads all todos for the following 15 days as due date) -deleteTodoFromProjectView (receives input from deleteTodoFromProject.js, whenever triggered, this one removes the current todo from view )
+        -renderViewDefaultProject (loads a div for the project object and it's todos objects with default property set to true)
+        -renderViewGeneralProjects (loads all projects objects with it's todos objects) -renderViewProject (imports createProjectObject)
+        -renderViewStaticElements
+        -renderViewTodayTodos (loads all todos with due date for the current day) -renderViewTodo (imports createTodoObject)
+        -renderViewTodoFromProject(?)
+        -renderViewUpcomningTodos (loads all todos for the following 15 days as due date)

 <!-- - Show random todo on screen -->